lananovikova10/diplodoc-example/docs/en/about.md

 The easiest HTTP networking library for Kotlin backed by Kotlinx Coroutines.

+{% cut "Click to see more" %}

+Content displayed when clicked.

+{% endcut %}

 ## Advantages of the Fuel
 ### Easy to use
 - Work with documents in the same way as with code